demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ![](/img/clojure/blog/ecom-middleware/ch-ranging-failed-slack-error.png)

-For the channel id `UA`, we'll get the ranging succeeded as expected in the standard output log
+For the channel id `UA`, we'll get the ranging succeeded as expected in the standard output log.

 ```xml
 <EXTNChannelList>